ryanccn/moddermore/legal/privacy.md

 Your user data and information are stored on [MongoDB Atlas](https://mongodb.com/atlas).
 There is a [Data Processing Agreement](https://www.mongodb.com/legal/dpa) available on their website.

-We utilize [Twilio](https://twilio.com/)’s SendGrid services to send transactional emails.
-Feel free to take a look at [their privacy policy](https://www.twilio.com/legal/privacy).
+We utilize [AWS SES](https://aws.amazon.com/ses/) to send transactional emails.
+Feel free to take a look at [their Data Processing Agreement](https://d1.awsstatic.com/legal/aws-gdpr/AWS_GDPR_DPA.pdf).

 This site and its preview deploys are hosted on [Vercel](https://vercel.com/).
 They have a pre-signed [Data Processing Agreement](https://vercel.com/legal/dpa) you can view on their website.

-We use [Sentry](https://sentry.io/) to track errors and provide timely support.
-They provide a [Data Processing Addendum](https://sentry.io/legal/dpa/).

 ## Anonymized analytics